temmytope88/Altschool-cloud-engineering/project_exam/README.md

     1. Execute the bash script on the Slave node and verify that the PHP application is accessible through the VM’s IP address (take screenshot of this as evidence)
     2. Create a cron job to check the server’s uptime every 12am

-### STEPS
+## STEPS

-1. SSH into the 'slave' server and create a user with passwordless sudo privileges on all opeartions
+### 1. SSH into the 'slave' server and create a user with passwordless sudo privileges on all operations

-   """shell
+    '''shell
         ssh osboxes@123.12.45.789
         sudo useradd -m temmytope
         sudo passwd temmytope
         sudo visudo /etc/sudoers
-   """
+   '''

-2. Run the script on the master server
+### 2. Run the script on the master server

-   """shell
+   '''shell
     ./script
-   """
+   '''

+### 3. Run the playbook on the to automate  the deployment on the 'slave' server

+   '''shell
+        ansible-playbook -i inventory.ini scriptPlaybook.yaml
+   '''